abitmore/QTradeX-Algo-Trading-SDK/README.md

 ---

 ✨ Ready to start?
-Clone the repo, run your first bot, and let’s build the future of trading bots.
+Clone the repo, run your first bot, and tune away.
+Once tuned - LET THE EXECUTIONS BEGIN!